dtamayo/reboundx/doc/python_quickstart.rst

 Probably the quickest way to get up and running is to modify an existing example for your effect.
 You can find links to the appropriate examples here: :ref:`effects`.

+**Note that REBOUNDx is an all-or-nothing proposition.
+Either you use it for all additional effects, or none.
+If you use REBOUNDx and then try to set sim.additional_forces with your own custom Python routine, you will overwrite the function pointer that REBOUNDx is using under the hood.
+We therefore provide functions for adding your own custom effects within REBOUNDx itself.
+Follow the `Custom_effects.ipynb <https://github.com/dtamayo/reboundx/blob/master/ipython_examples/Custom_Effects.ipynb>`_ tutorial for how to do this.**